MQ-Modernization-demo/mq01-src/README.md

 * `mq-dev-pipeline.yaml` defines a Tekton pipeline comprising the following tasks:
   * `mq-clone.yaml` defines a Tekton task to clone the `mq01-src` queue manager source repository.
   * `mq-tag.yaml` creates a version for this change based on the git tag, that can be used by other tasks.
   * `mq-build-image.yaml` builds a versioned image using the cloned repository and stores in the image registry.
   * `mq-gen-yamls.yaml` generates the Kubernetes YAMLs for the queue manager, including secrets and config maps.
   * `mq-test.yaml` tests the queue manager.
   * `mq-store-yamls.yaml` stores the YAMLs used to test the queue manager.
   * `mq-push.yaml` pushes the YAMLs to the `mq01-ops` repository, ready for deployment by ArgoCD.
 * `mq-dev-pipelinerun.yaml` runs the pipeline to build the queue manager.

-We'll now install and run this Tekton pipeline.
+Let's now install and run this Tekton pipeline.

 ---